-5. Apply the starter and press the starter switch for 5-6

-seconds to prime the engine

-from the back of the tank.

-vent-pipe of the fuel tank

-6. Connect battery leads to glowplug.
-7. Bring electric starter into contact with spinner-nut or
+- 5. Apply the starter and press the starter switch for 5-6 seconds to prime the engine. - 6.
+Connect battery leads to glowplug. - Bring electric starter into contact with spinner-nut or spinner and depress starter switch for one or two seconds.
+Repeat if necessary.When the engine starts, withdraw the starter immediately.